-Tier 1 Systems $\bigcirc$ O • • S13 Tier 1 Program/support selection Tier 1 programs and supports are selected based on local data/context (e.g., students' behavioral health needs, cultural characteristics, etc.) and scholarly evidence (i.e., evidence-based practices, whenever possible).
+Tier 1 Systems \bigcirc O 0 • • S13 Tier 1 Program/support selection Tier 1 programs and supports are selected based on local data/context (e.g., students' behavioral health needs, etc.) and scholarly evidence (i.e., evidence-based practices, whenever possible).
 The team selects Tier 1 programs using a structured, documented decision-making process (e.g., Hexagon Tool).
 The team conducts an annual review of the evidence associated with existing Tier 1 programs, discontinuing those that are found to be ineffective, redundant, and/or unnecessary.
-0: Not at all in place 1: A little in place 2: Somewhat in place 3: Mostly in place 4: Completely in place S14 Tier 1 Program/support access 100% of students, regardless of age, income, disability status, behavioral health needs, etc. receive the full suite of Tier 1 programs and supports.
-0: Not at all in place 1: A little in place 2: Somewhat in place 3: Mostly in place 4: Completely in place \$15 Tier 1 Program/support implementation 100% of Tier 1 programs and supports are implemented with fidelity.
-They are delivered by staff with the appropriate credentials and expertise, who receive ongoing training and coaching from experts in the intervention model and timely feedback on fidelity and student outcomes.
+0: Not at all in place 1: A little in place 2: Somewhat in place 3: Mostly in place 4: Completely in place \$14 Tier 1 Program/support access 100% of students, regardless of age, income, disability status, behavioral health needs, etc., receive the full suite of Tier 1 programs and supports.
+0: Not at all in place 1: A little in place 2: Somewhat in place 3: Mostly in place 4: Completely in place S15 Tier 1 Program/support implementation 100% of Tier 1 programs and supports are implemented with fidelity.
+They are delivered by staff with the appropriate credentials and expertise, who receive 1) ongoing training and coaching from experts in the intervention model and 2) timely feedback on fidelity and student outcomes.
 0: Not at all in place 1: A little in place 2: Somewhat in place 3: Mostly in place 4: Completely in place S16 Tier 1 Accountability Access, fidelity, and outcome data at the schoolwide/Tier 1 level are collected, analyzed, and shared with the entire school staff annually in a way that is easy to access and understand.
-These data are analyzed for racial, ethnic, socioeconomic, language, disability status, gender identity, sexual orientation, and other inequities.
 0: Not at all in place 1: A little in place 2: Somewhat in place 3: Mostly in place 4: Completely in place